This homemade infant’s goat milk formula is great for babies who need a healthy alternative to store-bought formula or breast milk.

-Probiotics are important to help your baby’s digestive tract.
+Probiotics help your baby’s digestive tract.
 It’s essentially a “sterile gut” when they are born, and they need healthy bacteria strains to aid in digestion.

-If your baby is having diarrhea from antibiotics being given probiotics can help with diarrhea by bringing healthy bacteria back in.
+For instance, if your baby is having diarrhea from antibiotics being given probiotics can sometimes help with diarrhea by bringing healthy bacteria back in.

-I have tried 3 different brands of probiotics with different strains and each time I begin them my baby does have a day of diarrhea as the probiotics run through his digestive tract, which is normal and to be expected.
-After that, his BM’s return to normal.
+I have tried 3 different brands of probiotics with different strains and each time I begin them my baby does have a day of diarrhea as the probiotics run through his digestive tract.

 Probiotics have active cultures that can die off if they are mixed with warm/hot water.
 The water needs to be cold or room temperature for them to be active.